jamiefield/jamiefield.github.io/_pages/research.md

 Bosco, F.A., Field, J.G., & Pierce, C.A.
 (2012, August).
 Accommodational plasticity in organizational science: Influence of hypothesis framing on effect size.
 Paper presented at the meeting of the Academy of Management, Boston, MA. *Published in Academy of Management Best Paper Proceedings

+**Invited collopquia**

+Field, J. G., (2020, February).
+A meta-presentation: Tools for building trustworthy cumulative knowledge.
+First Friday presentation for I/O Psychology Department at Virginia Tech, Blacksburg, VA. *Presentation materials can be found <a href="https://jamiefield.github.io/research/vt2020">here</a>

+Field, J. G. (2016, October).
+How open-access to big data can narrow the science-practice gap: A demonstration of the metaBUS platform.
+Brown bag seminar and workshop held at the Department of Psychology, George Mason University, Fairfax, VA.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}